rparnas/ry-docs/retro-software-compatibility.md

   - Copy `SHSUCDX.COM` to `C:\DRIVERS\SHSUCDX.COM`
   - To use this, edit `AUTOEXEC.BAT` and replace references to `MSCDEX.EXE` with `SHSUCDX.COM`.

-#### Traditional DOS Memory Management
+##### Memory-saving approach 2: Traditional DOS Memory Management
-* The 640 KB to 1 MB memory space is technically reserved by parts of it go unused and drivers (and other system programs) can be moved into this unused space in order to free up conventional memory for other applications.
+* The 640 KB to 1 MB memory space is technically reserved but parts of it go unused and drivers (and other system programs) can be moved into this unused space in order to free up conventional memory for other applications.
-* The technique of moving drivers into unused portions of the memory space between 640 KB and 1 MB is called using *upper memory blocks* (UMBs).
+* The technique of moving drivers into unused memory between 640 KB and 1 MB is called using *upper memory blocks* (UMBs).
-* Most programs work fine with drivers loaded into UMBs, though occasional compatibility issues can occur where a driver works normally in most cases but fails for a particular program. but fails for a particular program.
+* Most programs work fine with drivers loaded into UMBs, though issues can occur.
+Most commonly a driver may work normally in most cases but fail for particular programs. but fails for a particular program.
 * You can see what programs and drivers are currently running, and what types of memory they are consuming, by entering `mem /C`.
   - *Note which programs are using up conventional memory.
 If a program does not appear in the list, do not re-configure it to use UMBs.
 Some programs might run on startup to do minor testing and then exit without consuming any memory permanently*.
 * Remember: whenever you make a change, you must reboot to see it take effect.